Eid al-Ghadir: Celebration

-Customs
+In 2024, a massive celebration was held in multiple Yemeni Provinces where fireworks, bands, and speeches were held.
+In recent years, Eid Al-Ghadir (known in Yemen as Yom Al-Wilaya) has been celebrated more than ever since the Zaydi Shia Government took over Yemen.
+Also in the same Year the Iraqi Parliament declared Eid al-Ghadir to be an official public holiday with the encouragement of the Sadrist Leader, Muqtada al-Sadr.

 According to the narrations, Hassan ibn Ali used to hold ceremonies in Kufa on the day of Ghadir.
-Ali ibn Abitalib used to participate the ceremony accompanied by a group of his followers.
+Ali ibn Abi Talib used to participate the ceremony accompanied by a group of his followers.
 After the ceremony, Hassan ibn Ali would give people gifts.
-Greeting, hand shaking, wearing new cloths, using perfume, making donations, helping others, saying prayers, feeding others, making others happy and giving gifts to others are among the suggested customs reported in narrations.
-Also people can go to see the customs from shia hhusna alii.
+Greeting, hand shaking, wearing new clothes, using perfume, making donations, helping others, saying prayers, feeding others, making others happy and giving gifts to others are among the suggested customs reported in narrations.